Race story

 What Went Right

 Credit: Ferrari split Leclerc and Hamilton by three laps and converted a P4/P7 grid into P3/P4.
 Good execution on official result data.
+The call earns credit only because the evidence supports the mechanism.

 What Cost Ferrari